 - If it’s winter and there’s snow on the ground, make sure walkways are shoveled and clear of any ice; put out plenty of salt or sand, and buy a fresh welcome mat for the front door for buyers to clean their shoes

 You should also go down to the street and look at your home from a distance.
 This can help you spot any additional spruce-ups you need to attend to before your open house.

 The cookies are gone, the coffee pot is empty, and the last buyer has just walked out the door.
 What do you do now?

 First, don’t be discouraged if you don’t have an offer on the table.
 Many potential buyers need to take time to process what they saw and come to a decision.
 Remember, buying a home is one of the biggest financial investments people make, and most people want to make sure they’re making the right decision.

 Take a look at your guestbook and tally up how many people signed in with their name and contact information.
 Send a thank-you card or email to all of these people.
 A good way to continue marketing to these potential buyers is to send them a postcard with a picture of your home on the front.
-You can make these yourself, or use an app like Quick or After Photo to easily add text to photos.
+You can make these yourself, or use an app.

 Think about the feedback you heard from potential buyers and make appropriate changes based on their comments and suggestions.